 Your collective bargaining agreement may contain a provision that you will not be suspended or disciplined without “just cause.”
-If so, you have a right to use the contractual grievance procedure to challenge your suspension.
-If you do so, and if the grievance does not get resolved at one of the earlier steps in the procedure, the association has a right to arbitrate your suspension.
+If so, the contractual grievance procedure may be available to challenge your suspension.
+If a grievance is filed but does not get resolved at one of the earlier steps in the procedure, the association may choose to arbitrate on your behalf.
 Arbitration is the final step in the contractual grievance procedure.

 What is the filing requirement for a grievance or contractual arbitration?

-Consult your collective bargaining agreement.
-The deadline for filing grievances and a demand for arbitration differ from one contract to another.
+Consult with your local leadership and the MTA field consultant.
+The contractual deadline for filing grievances and a demand for arbitration differ from one contract to another.